-While there are many differing stories about the origin of the Challenge Coin, many believe the tradition began during World War I in the United States Army Air Service, the current United States Air Force.
-When the Army created the first flying units they were mostly made up of volunteer pilots from various walks of life.
-While early pilots came from various places across the country, there was a large number of them that were wealthy Ivy League students that were drawn into the role by the fascination and adventure of flying.
+While there are many differing stories as to the origin and history of the Challenge Coin, many believe the tradition began during World War I in the United States Army Air Service, the current United States Air Force.
+When the Army created the first flying units they were mostly made up of volunteer pilots from various walks of life, including a large number of wealthy Ivy League students.

-As the legend goes, one of these very wealthy Ivy League lieutenants had a set of solid bronze medallions, or coins, minted to hand out as mementos to his fellow pilots as a memory of their service together.
-The coins were gold-plated and were quite valuable.
-One member of the squadron decided that he was going to always carry this gift and wore the coin around his neck in a pouch on his missions.
-This pilot was later shot down behind enemy lines and was captured by the German's where he was held as a prisoner of war in a small French town near the front lines.
-One evening while there was a bombing raid the pilot managed to escape the POW camp and elude the German forces until he was spotted by a French patrol looking for Germans.
-The pilot who had been stripped of all of his identification was taken by the French as a suspected German saboteur and was to be executed.
-Obviously desperate to prove he was an American pilot, the captured pilot pleaded with the French to no avail.
-Finally, the American pilot had one of the French soldiers look at the coin he had hidden, and luckily, one of the French soldiers recognized the insignia on the coin as an American squadron and he was sparred certain death.
+As the legend goes, one of these very wealthy Ivy League lieutenants had a set of solid bronze coins minted to hand out as mementos to his fellow pilots.
+The coins were gold-plated and quite valuable.
+One member of the squadron decided to carry his coin around his neck, even wearing it on missions.
+Some time later this same pilot was shot down behind enemy lines and captured by the Germans.
+One evening during a bombing raid the pilot managed to escape the POW camp and elude the German forces until he was spotted by a French patrol.
+Stripped of all of his identification, was taken by the French as a suspected German saboteur and set to be executed.
+Desperate to prove he was an American pilot, he had one of the French soldiers examine the coin he had hidden.
+The soldier recognized the insignia on the coin as an American squadron and he was spared certain death.

 Upon returning to his squadron, it became a tradition for all members to carry their unit coin.
 Pilots were often "challenged" by their officers to see if they did indeed have their coin on them.
-If they didn't, they were then required to buy a drink for the challenger.
-If the pilot did have his unit's coin on him, the challenger was to buy the drink.
+If they didn't, they were then required to buy their officer a drink.
+If the pilot had his coin on him, the officer bought the drink.